elugens/hello-javascript/docs/additional-questions/binary-data-files/blobs.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> A Blob is a file-like object of immutable, raw data, useful for storing large data, while an ArrayBuffer is a low-level, mutable binary data buffer, ideal for complex data manipulation.
+  <div><strong>Interview Response:</strong> In JavaScript, Blob is used for handling large binary data as immutable objects.
+ArrayBuffer is a low-level interface used for reading/writing raw binary data, and unlike Blob, its content can be manipulated.
   </div>
   </div>
 </details>